T wave alternans

 TWA was first described in 1908.
 At that time, only large variations ("macroscopic" TWA) could be detected.
 Those large TWAs were associated with increased susceptibility to lethal ventricular tachycardias.

 Most modern references to TWA refer to microvolt T wave alternans (MTWA), a non-invasive heart test that can identify patients who are at increased risk of sudden cardiac death.
 It is most often used in patients who have had myocardial infarctions (heart attacks) or other heart damage to see if they are at high risk of developing a potentially lethal cardiac arrhythmia.
 Those who are found to be at high risk would therefore benefit from the placement of a defibrillator device which can stop an arrhythmia and save the patient's life.

-The TWA test uses an electrocardiogram (ECG) measurement of the heart's electrical conduction using electrodes attached to one's torso.
+The TWA test uses an ECG measurement of the heart's electrical conduction using electrodes attached to one's torso.
 It takes approximately a half-hour to perform on an outpatient basis.
 The test looks for the presence of repolarization alternans (T-wave alternans), which is variation in the vector and amplitude of the T wave component of the EKG.
 The amount of variation is small, on the order of microvolts, so sensitive digital signal processing techniques are required to detect TWA.
 See also wikidoc article on TWA.